Plan the future of natural resources protection

 The plan guides the county’s work to improve, protect, and preserve natural resources and provides a framework for our natural resources policies, programs, and partnerships.

 The updated plan will seek to better align with new county initiatives, shifting demographics, and changing landscapes.
 This is the first opportunity to incorporate the county’s climate and racial equity priorities into the foundation of the plan.

 Learn about the plan update process and how to get involved.

 The natural resources interactive map includes detailed natural resources information that can be used to make everyday land use decisions and help with larger planning efforts.

 The county enhances natural areas and improves water quality by taking an increasingly strategic approach to planning, prioritizing, and partnering on natural resources projects.

 The county offers a variety of funding and expert assistance for natural resources projects, including:

 Enhance the tree canopy and promote sustainable landscaping

 Hennepin County foresters conduct tree plantings, grow trees in a gravel-bed nursery, and offer grants to cities, affordable housing properties, schools and nonprofit organizations to combat threats from invasive species and disease, increase the diversity and resiliency of the tree canopy, and educate the public.
-Learn about the programs and resources to help protect and enhance the tree canopy.
+Learn about the trees and forestry programs and resources.

 The county also promotes the use of sustainable landscaping to protect pollinators and improve water quality.